 As the Kyrgyz Republic has embarked upon political and other reforms, the UN will continue to support the Government to pursue these reforms based on UN Charter principles of peace, security, development, gender equality and human rights.
-With the comparative experience and expertise of 26 agencies active in the country, and leveraging the capacities and assets of all of the UN Development System agencies, we reaffirm our support to the people of the Kyrgyz Republic to achieve sustainable, inclusive and long-term recovery from the challenging socioeconomic situation and reaching the multiple goals of its national development agenda.
+With the comparative experience and expertise of 26 agencies active in the country, and leveraging the capacities and assets of all of the UN Development System agencies, we reaffirm our support to the people of the Kyrgyz Republic to achieve sustainable, To protect Kyrgyzstan's hard-won progress on the SDGs inclusive and long-term recovery from the challenging and to continue to actively seek opportunities for a more socioeconomic situation and reaching the multiple goals sustainable and inclusive future development path, the UN of its national development agenda.